rear/rear-user-guide/README.md

 Once edits are done, commit and push your branch (don't forget the sign-off, see [contributing](docs/legal/contributing/index.md)) and submit a [pull request](https://github.com/rear/rear-user-guide/pulls) (PR).

+## Build your own docker instance
+Have a look at the [Dockerfile](./Dockerfile) on how to build your own docker instance.

 # Style guides
 The goal is to try keep content as cohesive as possible.
 Some old sources may require some refactoring to fit into the MkDocs styles we adopt.

+## Markdown Syntax
+Please use the [Basic Markdown Syntax](https://www.markdownguide.org/basic-syntax) for the documents.

 ## Embedding objects
 Using external sources such as YouTube and Asciinema is encouraged.
 Here are a few hints on how to get the best results.